florian-g2/fastcdc-rs-alt/README.md

 ## Whats different?
 The adjusted `FastCDC` structure now allows you to provide the data piece by piece required to find the next cut point.\
-The advantages of this approach are that it is no more required to keep the entire data in one contiguous memory block and therefore also save on some memory copies.\
+The advantages of this approach are that it is no more required to keep the entire data to cut in one contiguous memory block and therefore also save on some memory copies.\
 This is most useful for e.g. advanced streaming logics.

 Example usage with the original crate: